VictorBrito1/LaravelCMS/README.md

-CMS project developed in Laravel during the course "Laravel 6" by professor Bonieky Lacerda.
+CMS project developed in Laravel during the course "Laravel 6" by B7Web.